What is Mastopexy?

 Will a breast lift affect my ability to breastfeed?

 - Depending on the type of incision utilized, breastfeeding may be more difficult.
 It is generally a good idea to pursue the procedure when you are finished with childbearing and do not plan to breastfeed.
 Pregnancy and nursing often increase an individual’s potential for breast sag and skin laxity, which are factors that usually accompany an additional loss of breast volume.
 Consequently, having children after breast lift surgery can reverse the aesthetic benefits that the procedure originally sought to achieve.

-While certain exercises may tone the pectoral muscle, there is no exercise that can correct the excess skin and breast tissue loss that results in breast sagging.
+- While certain exercises may tone the pectoral muscle, there is no exercise that can correct the excess skin and breast tissue loss that results in breast sagging.
 In fact, substantial weight loss may contribute to existing breast droopiness, as exercise does not resolve a lack of skin elasticity.
 Currently, there is no non-surgical breast lift or natural remedy that can firm, elevate, and reshape the breasts for results comparable to breast lift surgery.